Enraged-Rabbit-Community/enraged-rabbit-community.github.io/sourcing/index.md

 - Solid top/bottom layers: 5
 - Supports: NONE

-## Ordering Parts

-When purchasing, the sourcing guide and the bill of materials (BOM) are not the same.
-Be sure to refer to the BOM for all quantities.
-If unclear please see the [explanation of differences](#bill-of-materials-and-source-guide).

-*When purchasing small items, it is recommended to buy extras (round up).
-Having a few extra screws or connectors around may actually help you later.*

-_Note:_ The generated BOM part numbers for Misumi extrusions are the exact part numbers.
-Enter them into Misumi's website and they will return exactly what needs to be ordered, including any extra drilling or tapping operations.

-There are a growing number of suppliers that are assembling kits to build Voron printers.
-Outside of the sourcing guide, Voron does not implicitly endorse any specific vendor of Voron kits.

-### Parts Selection / Alternates

-When choosing extrusions, V-slot extrusions are discouraged.
-This is due to the use of the MGN9 linear rail as the V-slot and width of the rail are very close and cause misalignment.
-Vendors of extrusions other than Misumi are generally fine but verification of the extrusion profile is highly recommended to ensure they will fit with the rails.

-If trying to keep costs down, the display / screen on any printer is entirely optional.
-Many builders solely use the web interface.

-Builders are welcome to make substitutions as they see fit but this printer is not a race to be as cheap as possible.
-It is designed to compete with many other high-end printers while still being affordable.
-Substituting parts may also have other unintended side effects and cause compatibility issues.
-Please feel free to ask for advice before any substitutions are made.

-More sourcing information can be found in the [sourcing FAQ](./sourcing_faq.md)

-## Unsupported Configurations

-## Tools
+# Tools

 ### Required Tools

 _It might be possible to build, troubleshoot, and tune an ERCF without this list, but it will be much harder._

-* Set of metric hex wrenches ("keys") from at least 1.5mm - 5mm.
-(Wiha, Wera, or Bondhus are preferred)
+* Set of metric hex wrenches ("keys") from at least 1.5mm - 3mm.
+Wiha, Wera, or Bondhus are top-notch tools.
 * Standard screwdrivers
-* Wire strippers from 16 gauge (1.25mm) to 26 gauge (0.405mm)
+* Metric calipers, 6"/150mm

+_If you're not purchasing a kit or pre-made wiring loom, you will need these tools to wire your ERCF:_

 * Diagonal wire cutters, small
-* Soldering iron (solder helpful)
 * Multimeter
-* Metric calipers, 6"/150mm
-* Crimpers
+* Wire strippers from 22 gauge (0.644mm) to 26 gauge (0.405mm)
+* Soldering iron and solder
 * Molex Crimpers (Good: IWISS IWS-3220M, Better: Engineer PA-09, Best: Molex Crimper)
-  * Ferrule Crimpers
-  * Terminal Crimpers

 ### Helpful / Nice To Have Tools

-_These make Voron life a little nicer._
+_These make ERCF life a little nicer._

 * Needle nose pliers
 * Tweezers
 * Small "X-Acto" knife
-* Machinist scale / ruler, either 6"/150mm or 12"/300mm
-* Machinist square, 4"/100mm or larger (Sometimes called "locksmith angles", see DIN 875)
 * Deburring tool
 * Small files
 * Small flashlight
-* Precision screwdriver set
 * Heat shrink labeler

 ---